wangshuaiszo/IFEM-ET-model-for-dual-source/README.md

 An Independent Framework-based Evapotranspiration Model (IFEM) for dual-source: from field to regional scale.

-The algorithm is being further sorted out and will be uploaded before June 25.
+The algorithm has been tested in ENVI/IDL 8.5 environment.